juji-io/datalevin/doc/query.md

 accurate, so we want to leverage that accuracy by keeping at least one base relation in each join.

-### Join methods
+### Join methods (new)

-Currently, we consider three join methods.
+Currently, we consider five join methods.
 For two sets of where clauses involving two classes of entities respectively, e.g. `?e` and `?f`, we currently consider the following cases.

+#### Forward references `:ref`

-If there is a reference attribute in the clauses that connects these two classes of entities e.g. `[?e :a/ref ?f]`, "forward ref" or "reverse ref" method will be considered.
+If there is a reference attribute in the clauses that connects these two classes of entities e.g. `[?e :a/ref ?f]`, forward reference method will be considered.
+The forward `:ref` method takes the list of `f?` in the left relation, then merge scan values of `?f` entities.

+#### Reverse references `:_ref_`

-The forward `:ref` method takes the list of `f?` in an existing relation, then merge scan values of `?f` entities.
-Reverse `:_ref` method has an extra step, it starts with `?f` relation and scan `:ave` index to obtain corresponding list of `?e`, then merge scan values of `?e` entities.
+Reverse reference method has an extra step, it starts with `?f` in left relation and scan `:ave` index to obtain corresponding list of `?e`.

+#### Value equality join `:val-eq`

 The third case is the value equality case, where `e` and `f` are linked due to unification of attribute values, then `:ave` index is scanned to find the target's entity IDs.

-These methods are essentially scanning indices for a list of entity IDs.
-Other attribute values then need to be merge scanned to obtain a full relation.
+The above two methods are essentially nested loop joins using `AVE` index.
+They scan for a list of entity IDs, and other attribute values then need to be merge scanned to obtain a full relation.

+#### Hash join `:hash-join`

+An alternative to reverse references and value equality joins is hash join.
+Our hash join operator chooses build side vs. probe side based on actual input relation sizes, so it is more flexible and handles size estimation inaccuracy more robustly.

+#### Or-join `:or-join`

+When an `or-join` clause connects a bound variable to a free variable, one or more join links can be created: the free variable may be a value in some triple patterns, the entities of these patterns can now be joined with the entity of the bound variable.
+We first perform the `or-join` operation to get a relation, then join with these pattern relations.

-The choice of these methods is determined by the optimizer based on its cost estimation.
+The choice of these join methods in the query plan and their ordering is determined by the optimizer based on its cost estimation.

 ### Directional join result size estimation (new)